 3. Windows users: Password-protect files and folders you don’t want others to see

 Digital security is super important.
-If someone breaks into your computer, they have access to all sorts of vulnerable information.
+If someone breaks into your computer, they have access to vulnerable information.
 Luckily, PC users can guard files and folders.

 The steps you need to follow depend on which edition of Windows 10 you are using.